ibizaman/selfhostblocks/docs/usage.md

 ### Auto Updates {#usage-flake-autoupdate}

 To avoid burden on the maintainers to keep `nixpkgs` input updated with upstream, the [GitHub repository][1] for Self Host Blocks updates the `nixpkgs` input every couple days, and verifies all tests pass before automatically merging the new `nixpkgs` version.
 The setup is explained in [this blog post][2].

 [repo]: https://github.com/ibizaman/selfhostblocks
 [automerge]: https://blog.tiserbox.com/posts/2023-12-25-automated-flake-lock-update-pull-requests-and-merging.html

 ### Use SelfHostBlocks' lib {#usage-lib}

-Access any functions exposed by the [lib][] with this snippet:
+Access any functions exposed by the [lib][lib] with this snippet:

 ```nix
 {